Karththigan/MSE403_Karththigan_1007143949/README.md

 This repository contains my assignment submissions for _MSE403: Data Sciences and Analytics for Materials Engineers_ at the University of Toronto

-Weekly assignments target applying statistical learning techniques on materials science data to extract materials science insights.
+Weekly assignments target applying statistical learning techniques on experimental data to extract materials science insights.

 ## Description of Assignments:
 - Assignments 1-3: Introduction to Python